Visual Modality Prompt for Adapting Vision-Language Object Detectors: Results and Discussion

 \subsection{Visual Modality Adaptation}

 This section explores two main open-vocabulary detectors, YOLO-World and Grounding DINO, for the input space visual prompt adaptation on IR and depth modalities.
 In the~\tref{tab:main_yolo_world}, we tabulate the results using YOLO-World and Grounding DINO.
 We compare zero-shot (ZS), full-finetuning (FT) of the visual backbone, visual prompt with fixed patch, random patch, padding patch, weight map (WM) on all pixels and weight map with scale shift (WM$_{v2}$), and our ModPrompt.
 Every visual prompt strategy adapts at the input level, so we keep all other parameters frozen to avoid catastrophic forgetting.
 In this setup, the YOLO-World with LLVIP-IR dataset, we observe that ModPrompt outperforms the other prompt strategies with AP$_{50}$ $92.80$ and the second best was WM with $82.00$, similar trends for the AP$_{75}$ with ModPrompt reaching $70.73$ and WM with $53.90$.
 Additionally, in terms of AP, our method has $62.87$ AP, while the second best approach has $50.90$ AP.
 Here, it is important to mention that when designing visual prompt strategies that work at the input level, the prompt can even be worse for adapting to a new modality when compared with zero-shot for OD performance.
-We have a similar trend for the FLIR dataset with the YOLO-World detector, where we outperform other baselines.
 For Grounding DINO, in LLVIP-IR, our ModPrompt had a $93.13$ AP$_{50}$, $67.17$ AP$_{75}$ and $60.10$ AP and the second best (fixed patch) had an AP$_{50}$ of $83.87$ but close to random and padding prompts.
-For FLIR-IR, our ModPrompt achieves the highest AP$_{50}$ and AP results, while it is closer to random and fixed patch in terms of AP$_{75}$.
-The FLIR-IR dataset is a more challenging dataset composed of $3$ classes, some small bounding boxes, and missing annotations, which make the problem more difficult when the input image is being changed.
 We observe that ModPrompt performs better when objects are well-defined in the image and when objects are not too small, otherwise, like all other input-level pixel strategies it struggles, especially on refined bounding-box localization, which can be seen with AP$_{75}$ and AP, whereas in AP$_{50}$ it shows good results.
+Performance on the FLIR dataset is reported in the supp. material.